jack-carling/jeve/README.md

 };
 ```

-Types can be added direct as a string:
+Types can be written directly as a string:

 ```javascript
 name: 'string';